Gravitational lensing for interstellar power transmission: Power transmission

 which is a factor 38.47 times smaller than that obtained in the scenario with transmission from the focal region (\ref{eq:powed-l}) discussed in Sec.~\ref{sec:single-A}.
-As a result, there is some difference between transmitting from the focal region of a lens to a receiver at large interstellar distance vs transmitting from a large distance into the focal region of the lens.
+As a result, there is a difference between transmitting from the focal region of a lens to a receiver at a large interstellar distance and transmitting from a large distance into the focal region of the lens.
 In addition, there may be different noise sources involved affecting the SNR performance of a transmission link.